Help and support for exporting

 It is a free service available to all UK businesses.
 You can access the Export Support Service online or call the export support team on Tel 0300 303 8955.

-If you’re a UK business trading with Ukraine or Russia and have questions about the current trading situation, contact the UK government's export support team.
+If you’re a UK business trading with Ukraine, Russia, and Belarus or Israel and the Occupied Palestinian Territories and have questions about the current trading situation, contact the UK government's export support team.

 Invest Northern Ireland support